webdriverio-community/wdio-chromedriver-service/README.md

 Type: `string`

 ### pollTimeout
-The startup timeout in ms, it checks if the port is open before starting ChromeDriver Server and then checks again if the chromedriver port is closed after starting ChromeDriver Server.
+The startup timeout in ms, it checks if the port is open before starting ChromeDriver and then checks again if the it is closed after starting it.

-Example: 10000
+Example: `10000`

 Type: `number`